Market

 Resolution passed by Nomination & Remuneration committee and Board at its meeting dated 23 December 2023 and the shareholders through postal ballot on 28 January 2024 had approved the ‘ZIM Laboratories Employee Stock Option Scheme 2023’ (“ESOS 2023”/ “Scheme”), to create, offer, issue, grant and allot from time to time, in one or more tranches, not exceeding 994,404 (Nine Lakhs Ninety-four Thousand Four Hundred and Four) employee stock options (“Options”) to the eligible employees of the Company and/or its subsidiary companies exercisable into not more than 994,404 (Nine Lakhs Ninety-four Thousand Four Hundred and Four) equity shares.

-The Company has used an accounting software (Infionic) for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been enabled at application level.
-However, the audit trail (edit logs) is enabled at the database level from 25 July 2024.
+51 The Company has used an accounting software for maintaining its books of accounts for the year ended 31 March 2026 which has a feature of recording audit trail (edit log) facility and the audit trail feature at the application level has operated throughout

 53 Figures of the previous year has been re-grouped/re-arranged wherever necessary.
-The impact of the same is not material to the users of financial statement.
+The impact of the same is not material to the users of standalone financial statements.

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS